linhx/firefox-profiles-selector/README.md

 2. Extract to your apps directory.
 E.g. `~/apps`
 3. Run `cd ~/apps/firefox-profile-selector`.
 (Replace with your apps directory)
 4. Run `./install.sh`
+5. Update the `profiles_path` in `config.ini` if needed.
+If you are not using snap firefox, then it should be `.mozilla/firefox/profiles.ini`

 ## TODO